July 5–July 25, 2020

 The Pre-Professional Dance Intensive provides rigorous training for intermediate and advanced dancers ages 13-17.
-This program is an incomparable experience of intense dancing and community-building that cultivates leadership and your personal voice as an artist.
+This program is an incomparable experience of strong technical training in a curriculum that includes community-building, leadership development, and the cultivation of dancers’ artistic voice.
 Students repeatedly call it a life-changing experience that increases their skills, confidence, and sense of self-worth.
 How do you love to move?
 Share your passion for dance here.

 pre-professional dance intensive school overview

-Take classes in Afro-fusion, ballet, composition, hip hop, modern, and repertory with our amazing faculty!
+Take classes in ballet, composition, hip hop, modern, professional portfolio development and repertory with our amazing faculty!

 CHOREOGRAPH AND COLLABORATE WITH OTHER DANCERS

 In repertory and composition classes, you’ll work with your faculty and fellow dancers to create new work to perform for the ADF community.
 Dancers will perform on the final day!

 With up to three performances occurring each week, we guarantee that you’ve never seen this much dance before.

 Collaborate with your fellow dancers to develop ideas about community, creating, the performances you see, and what matters to you as an artist.

 what former students and parents say about the pre-professional dance intensive: